-All employers who are liable for unemployment insurance (UI) must file an Employer's Quarterly Tax and Wage Report Form DOL-4N for each quarter they are in business.
-The reports, and any payment due, must be filed on or before April 30th, July 31st, October 31st, and January 31st.
+All employers who are liable for unemployment insurance (UI) must file tax and wage reports for each quarter they are in business.
+The reports, and any payment due, must be filed on or before April 30th, July 31st, October 31st, and January 31st (if the due date falls on a weekend or a legal holiday, reports are due by the next business day).
 Employers must report all wages paid to employees.
 However, taxes are due only on the first $9,500 per employee per year.
 Qualified employers may defer quarterly taxes of $5.00 or less until January 31st of the following year.
-Tax and wage reports may be filed using the following three methods: Internet, Magnetic Media, or by paper.
-Each option is detailed below.
+Tax and wage reports may be filed using the preferred electronic filing methods available on the Employer Portal.

-Domestic Employers must file an Annual Tax and Wage Report for Domestic Employment, Form DOL-4A.
+Domestic Employers must file an Annual Tax and Wage Report for Domestic Employment, Form.
 The annual report and any payment due must be filed on or before January 31st of the following year to be considered timely.

 The Georgia Department of Labor (GDOL) Employer Portal provides self-service options with a single sign-on for UI services.
 UI tax related and partial claims filing services will now be accessible only by registering and using the Portal which has the following services: